lee-janice/wikigraph/README.md

 -   [x] Fix formatting on mobile
 -   [x] Add alternative to context menu on mobile
 -   [x] Add link to Wikipedia page on the summaries
+-   [x] Allow user to double click node to expand the links
+-   [ ] Allow user to add nodes to existing graph
+-   [ ] Adjust it so that newly spawned nodes spawn near the clicked nodes
 -   [ ] Add filters for nodes: keep only incoming nodes, keep only outgoing nodes, keep nodes above a certain size, keep links above a certain size, keep top `n` nodes, etc.
 -   [ ] Add keep selected nodes to context menu
 -   [ ] Notify user when article is not found in the database